 Be honest: Do you use the same (or a very similar) password across the majority of websites you visit?
 53% of people surveyed admit to it, with 44% stating they used those personal passwords at work too.
 This places enormous risk on companies, as it only takes one unsecured website for the dominos to fall.
 Businesses rely on single sign-on (SSO) to mitigate the risk and bolster enterprise security.

 In addition to enhanced security, SSO plays a key role in SaaS discovery.
-And when the average 1,000-person company wastes $2.32 million a year on unused SaaS licenses, this value cannot be overstated.
+And when, on average, companies waste $17 million a year on unused SaaS licenses, this value cannot be overstated.
 Read on to learn more about the benefits of SSO, especially when paired with a SaaS Management platform.

 What is Single Sign On?